miguel1117/Nano.Net/README.md

 * [ ] Good documentation

 ## Requirements
-* .NET 5.0 or .NET Core 3.1
+* .NET Core 3.1 or .NET 5 and higher
-* C# 9

 ## Installation
 You can either:
 * Install the package [from Nuget](https://www.nuget.org/packages/Nano.Net/)
 * Build the project and copy the binaries to your project

-Note: If your project targets .NET Core then the C# version should be set to version 9 in the .csproj file.
+Note: If your project targets .NET Core then the C# version should be explicitly set to version 9 in the .csproj file.
 Example:
 ```xml
 <PropertyGroup>
 	<LangVersion>9.0</LangVersion>